-In an inquiry, 85 percent of the inhabitants declared that they are satisfied with their life – silver medal:
+In an inquiry, 85 percent of the inhabitants declared that they are satisfied with their life:

-The transnational Danube-Iller region is the second-happiest region in Germany.
+The transnational Danube-Iller region is one of the happiest regions in Germany.

 The Danube-Iller border region is located in the east of Baden-Württemberg.
 It consists of a Baden-Württemberg and a Bavarian part.
-The first part takes up a surface of 2,887, the entire region an area of 5,464 square kilometres.
-500,281 respectively 970,000 satisfied inhabitants live there.
+The first part takes up a surface of 2,887, the entire region an area of around 5,460 square kilometres.
+525,000 respectively 1,017,000 satisfied inhabitants live there.

 Ulm, regional metropolis and administrative seat of the region, offers an excellent connection to the Stuttgart and Munich metropolis regions.
 The federal motorways A8 and A7 as well as the wide federal road network cross-link the more rural areas.
 Furthermore, the Danube twin city is connected to the rapid train railway network.
 The regional traffic is well developed.
 It is connected to the air traffic via the nearby cities of Stuttgart and Munich.
 Regionally classified between the Swabian Alb and the Allgäu, the Danube-Iller region offers a high degree of quality of life.
 This is due to a healthy mixture of urbanisation in the regional metropolises and district centres and to the rural structures.